What is Intermittent Fasting?

 4. Brain Function and Clarity

-Fasting increases brain-derived neurotrophic factor (BDNF), which supports brain health and reduces the risk of neurodegenerative diseases.
+Fasting has an influence on increasing brain-derived neurotrophic factor (BDNF).
+This helps brain health and lowers the chance of neurodegenerative diseases.

 5. Anti-Aging and Longevity

-Animal studies suggest that intermittent fasting can extend lifespan and delay aging processes.
+Studies on animals reveal that intermittent fasting can lengthen lifespan and slow the aging process.

 What to Eat During Fasting Periods